Food poisoning is a very common illness. For most people it is usually mild, but food poisoning can be severe and even deadly for some individuals.

 The most common complication of food poisoning is dehydration, when your body loses too much water and electrolytes (e.g., sodium, potassium).
 Food poisoning caused by the bacteria Listeria can cause problems for unborn babies, and E. coli infection can cause problems with the kidneys.
 Other complications can include arthritis and bleeding problems.
 Non-infectious food poisoning can occasionally lead to permanent nervous system problems and even death.

-For food poisoning caused by bacteria, viruses, and parasites, a diagnosis can usually be made based on symptoms and a physical examination.
+For food poisoning caused by bacteria, viruses, and parasites, a diagnosis can usually be made based on symptoms, history of exposure, and a physical examination.
 Your doctor may order blood tests to check for dehydration or ask for a stool sample to check for bacteria or parasites.

 For other types of food poisoning, getting the right diagnosis early can be vital.
 Some poisons have specific antitoxins that will cure the poisoning completely.